Wesley-Janson/CAPP30239_FA22/week_03/README.md

 * I would categorize it as a primary source, although this data has had some manipulation by the Federal Reserve Bank of Cleveland, simply creating the relative weights from the raw quantities data.

+## Visualizing Library Visits with HTML and D3.js
+* Using both HTML and D3.js, we are able to create simple bar graph illustrating the number of visits to different libraries in January of 2022.
+This data was downloaded from the [Chicago Data Portal](https://data.cityofchicago.org/Education/Libraries-2022-Visitors-by-Location/ykhx-yxn9).